 The key challenge in migrating/restoring data is that the act of moving data between environments often times transforms the data.
 These transformations happen through a variety of mechanisms, from system updates to automation and custom code.
 But what if you don’t want your data to change?
 How do you minimize changes to your data?
 This article answers those questions and also helps you understand what the possible transformations are, and how to manage and mitigate them effectively.

 This article is part 4 of a series written by Sovan Bin from Odaseva.
 This series details Odaseva and Sovan’s experiences and best-practice recommendations for anyone working with enterprise backup and restore processes.
+This series is a Merit winner of the Society for Technical Communication’s Touchstone Award.
 For more information about backup and recovery see part 1, part 2, and part 3 of this series.

 La Joconde, Entropy and Salesforce data

 The increase in entropy accounts for the irreversibility of natural processes, and the asymmetry between future and past.
 (Second law of thermodynamics.)

 Let’s take the following example of restoring a masterpiece painting after severe damage.
 No matter how good your restoration goes, it might appear close to the original, but the restored painting will never be the same as the original.
 The differences may or may not be noticed by the novice, but the changes made by a different artist, at a different time in history, with different materials will lead to micro alterations.